 The education system is old-style, so to say, it's very authoritarian.
 Obedience and discipline are most important (secondary virtues), frontal teaching is usual, learning by heart, singing the national anthem, hoisting flags, marching on the schoolyard, wearing school uniforms... that coins very much the average school day.

 Even the teachers have to wear uniforms on some days, additionally to a number of signs where is to read on what's their status rank in the system.

 Discussions, developing own opinions, values and personalities, free, independent thinking, learning to solve problems, considering topics from different views - that's all not part of the education.
 It's a simple world in the schools: there is a clear right and a clear wrong.
 Right is, what the teacher says.
 And he has to claim that, what is politically correct, otherwise he comes in trouble.
 Ultra-nationalistic views, political correctness with all it's implications...

 Schools do not seldom look like prisons, surrounded by high walls and sometimes even barbed-wire on top of them.
 The hierarchical order in the education system does not allow discussions.
 That continues in the universities.
 The teacher or the professor is always right, because he is an authority.
 That's the whole point.
 Even adult academics who work on their thesis to get a doctor degree have to show, most of all, obedience to their professors and perform a lot of silly, useless, time-wasting and contraproductive rituals to just demonstrate obedience to their professors.
 These professors appear sometimes as formerly disgraced higher army or police officers who were in need for a new job.

 In the schools there is frequently music played, noisy and enhanced by loudspeakers so that the whole quarter participates in the spectacle.
 It's not only the national anthem, but other melodies who then always and always repeat.
 That's not an atmosphere where one can learn and concentrate on a more sophisticated content.
+It's rather entertainment.
 The pupils who in the same time do other schoolstuff are disturbed by the din.